 What should you do if it does occur?

-The best advice is to wait for it to go away, you may wish to collect the water by “squeegeeing” the floor and collecting the water, this works better than trying to mop it up.
-For wooden floors this process is strongly recommended and using a wet and dry vacuum cleaner can help prevent a major disaster were the moisture can cause the wood to expand and the floor to spring up in places due to the wood swelling.
+The best advice is to wait for it to go away.
+You may wish to collect the water by “squeegeeing” the floor and collecting the water.
+This works better rather than trying to mop it up.
+For wooden floors this process is strongly recommended, and using a wet and dry vacuum cleaner can help prevent a major disaster where the moisture can cause the wood to expand and the floor to spring up in places due to the wood swelling.
 As it is happening it is best to keep windows and doors closed though this will not prevent it happening.
-Once it has happened it is advisable to open windows and doors and use fans if available, turning the heating on will help even though this is counter intuitive, and may seem unnecessary in summer, if air handling is available this should be run on maximum using the dehumidify mode.
+Once it has happened it is advisable to open windows and doors and use fans if available.
+Turning the heating on will help even though this is counter intuitive, and may seem unnecessary in summer.
+If air handling is available this should be run on maximum using the dehumidify mode.
 An industrial dehumidifier will collect condensation but will be slow to dry the floor.

 Dr Tony Cowling 2018